-This course examines the theological view of Jesus' mission in the Gospel of Luke.
-Special attention will be given to its narrative structure, particularly the Hellenistic literary.(3 hrs) Spring.
+This course examines Luke's Christology, social, economic, and political views, as well as gender constructions to assess the Gospel's contemporary meaning.
+Other attention will be given to its narrative structure, particularly the Hellenistic literary.(3 hrs) Spring.
 Offered on rotation.